-From gentle rolling hills and valleys to dramatic jagged peaks, stunning beaches, coastal cliffs and huge tidal estuaries, roaring water falls, meandering rivers and streams, large forests the Lake District has a lot to offer.
+There’s so much here to offer from gentle hills and valleys to dramatic jagged peaks, stunning beaches, coastal cliffs, vast tidal estuaries, roaring waterfalls, meandering rivers and streams and large forests.

 Whilst there are hundreds of lakes and tarns, the Lake District has 16 lakes of reputable size.
 Each lake and valley has a distinct character of its own.

 Alfred Wainwright the great guidebook author and illustrator famously wrote about his 1st trip to the Lake District in 1930:-